Bujanovac

 Bujanovac (Бујановац, [bǔjanɔvats]; Bujanoc) is a town and municipality located in the Pčinja District of southern Serbia.
-As of 2022 census, the municipality has a population of 42,634 inhabitants.
+As of the 2022 census, the municipality has a population of 41,068.

 Situated in the South Morava basin, it is located in the geographical area known as Preševo Valley.
 It is also known for its source of mineral water and spa town Bujanovačka banja.
 Ethnically, Serbs are the largest ethnic group in the town, while the largest ethnic group in the municipality are Albanians.

 History

 Ancient history

 Kale-Krševica, located south of Ristovac, is an archaeological site of a 5th-century BC Ancient city of Macedon, thought to be Damastion.
 The Thracian Triballi and Paeonian Agrianes dwelled in the region, with the Scordisci settling here after the Gallic invasion of the Balkans in 279 BC.
 The region was conquered by the Romans after 75 BC.
 It became part of the Roman propraetorial province Moesia in 29 BC (imperial from 27 BC).
 In 87 AD the region was re-organized into the Moesia Superior, which was a province of the Roman Empire.